 THE IDEA FOR THE ACADEMY FOR CREATIVE MEDIA SYSTEM began in 2002 in response to the long held desire to establish a “film school” at the University of Hawai‘i.
 Hawaiʻi-raised Hollywood executive Chris Lee was hired to explore options for UH.
 Mr. Lee spent a year on meetings and consultations on all ten campuses throughout the islands with faculty, administrators, students and staff of the university.
-In addition, he visited local high school media programs, met with the Governor, members of the Legislature, the business community, and craftspeople in the local motion picture and television industry based in Hawai‘i and the public.
+In addition, he visited local high school media programs, met with the Governor, members of the Legislature, the business community, and craftspeople in the local motion picture and television industry.

-The result was a proposal to start with a traditional single campus program and grow into a system-wide endeavor designed as a catalyst for developing 21st century jobs in the global creative marketplace right here in Hawai‘i and as a platform for our indigenous stories to be told through cinema, video games, computer animation and transmedia to the broadest possible audience.
+The result was a more encompassing proposal to start with a traditional single campus program focused on filmmaking and grow into a system-wide endeavor designed as a catalyst for developing 21st century jobs in the global creative marketplace right here in Hawai‘i and as a platform for our indigenous stories to be told through cinema, video games, computer animation, and emerging media.

-By leveraging UH’s existing creative media assets and responsibly building new ones where needed, ACM System recognizes that content production in all its forms — films, television, software, video games, massive multi-players, animation, visual effects, smart phone applications, and social media — offer Hawai‘i our best chance of diversifying our economy.
+By leveraging UH’s existing creative media assets and responsibly building new ones where needed, ACM System recognizes that content production in all its forms — films, television, software, video games, immersive environments, VR/AR, animation, visual effects, smart phone applications, social and transmedia production — offer Hawai‘i our best chance of diversifying our economy.

 Why?
 Broadband connects us to the global economy in ways that ships and planes cannot.
 Generating creative intellectual property only requires realizing the natural talent of our students; it doesnʻt require importation of raw materials and the physical shipping of the finished product, vast tracks of land or resources that threaten our environment, or relocation to the mainland in success.

 But ACM System is also founded on the proposition that creative media skills cut across all disciplines and are essential tools for employment in virtually any field today.
-Whether you’re looking for a job in an office, a hotel, a restaurant, or teaching, any potential firm would prefer someone who can be the in-house YouTube producer, build a smart phone app for the business, create an animation to demonstrate a product or simply be able to tell a story visually through social media.
+Whether you’re looking for a job in an office, a hotel, a restaurant, or teaching, any potential employer would prefer someone who can be the in-house YouTube producer, build a smart phone app for the business, create an animation to demonstrate a product or simply be able to tell a story visually through social media.
 Creative Media Literacy for all students is at the heart of ACM Systemʻs educational philosophy.

 ACM System also embraces the Do It Yourself/Employ Yourself model that stresses entrepreneurship, building your own brand, and utilizing free, global platforms to market your IP to the world.
 Beyond that, ACM System is dedicated to fostering UH’s emerging strengths in Computational Media – the nexus of science with art and storytelling – bringing together students and faculty in Creative Media, Computer Science, and Engineering to lead Hawaii’s growing Innovation and Maker Economy.